 ... is the famous stronghold where the troops of the Gauls, including those who escaped the battle of Alesia, under siege by Julius Caesar and his legions, fought the last battle for the independence of Gaul.

 Puy d'Issolud, a major historical site of France, was officially declared to be the site of Uxellodunum on 26 avril 2001 by the Minister of Culture at a press conference with

 Michel Vaginay (Conservateur au Service Régional de l'Archéologie à Toulouse)

 and Christian Goudineau (professeur au Collège de France).

 The Association of the Amis d'Uxellodunum, Puy d'Issolud was created in 2001.
 Voir Association.

-Exhibition Summer 2017 in the Museum of Martel
+Exhibition from 2017 onwards in the Raymondie Museum, Martel